To Schedule An Appointment

 Failing or infected shunts removed permanently from obstructive hydrocephalus patients by relieving the obstruction endoscopically.

 Dr. Cook has been in practice in Oklahoma since finishing training at UCLA in 2004, with offices in Norman and South OKC.
-His colleagues and he provide neurosurgical coverage for Community Hospital, Baptist Medical Center, and Southwest Medical Center 24 hours a day, 365 days a year.
+He operates at Community Hospital, Saint Anthony Hospital, and Surgical Hospital of Oklahoma.
 He is accepting new patients with any of a variety of neurosurgical problems such as brain and spine tumors, pituitary tumors, trigeminal neuralgia, brain aneurysms, Chiari malformations, hydrocephalus, back pain, neck pain, carpal tunnel syndrome, and other nerve entrapment syndromes.

 *If you are a new patient, and you have been told there is more than a one week wait to be seen, please email me. (see required email disclaimer below)